thomasstrassmann/get-2-10/README.md

 ## Credits

 All code of this quiz game was written by myself and no external sources were used or code was copied.
 The only credits in this project go to Code Institute's Love Math project, which gave me the idea to use custom atrributes in the HTML file.

+The questions are based on (histroic facts), which are freely available and not subject to copyright.
+The wrong answers were invented by myself.
+Therefore it is completely self-created content.

 Stack Overflow was used for bug fixing.